 Other medicines, foods and drink

-Some ibuprofen products contain a type of sugar called sorbitol.
+Some ibuprofen medicines contain a type of sugar called sorbitol.
 If you have an intolerance to some sugars, ask your doctor if ibuprofen is safe for you to take.

 Ibuprofen can harm a baby developing in the womb.
 Do not take ibuprofen if you are in the last 3 months of pregnancy.
 Talk to your doctor before taking ibuprofen if you are in the first 6 months of pregnancy.

 Women may find that while taking ibuprofen their ability to become pregnant is lowered.
-Talk to your doctor before starting ibuprofen if you think you want to have a baby.
+Talk to your doctor before starting ibuprofen if you are trying to have a baby.